MatheusChampion/musicplayerREACTjs/README.md

-# 🎵 My Latest Project: Music Player Built with ReactJS! 🎶
+# 🎵 My Project: Music Player Built with ReactJS! 🎶

 A small project using the ReactJS framework to create a simple yet dynamic music player.